kedomingo/duplicateimagefinder/README.md

 ### Limitations

 #### Performance
-This is a bad solution because each file are being compared to each other, then between two files, all the pixels are being compared.
-A directory with 1,000 files will require 1,000,000 comparisons.
-This will be worse if the images in the directory are large, say, more than 1mb.
+This is a bad solution because in the worst case, each file is being compared to all other files in the input.
+A directory with 1,000 files will require at most ~500,000 comparisons.
+Then between two files, all the pixels are being compared.
+This is only slightly improved by reducing the dimension of the image.
+Performance will be worse if the images in the directory are large, say, more than 1mb (when the file has similar sizes, it will be `md5_file`d; the image will be resized from a huge x,xxx px to a 1x1 px image, etc).

 #### Accuracy
 This is a naïve solution written as a quick workaround to paid apps.
-The objective of this solution is to find almost exact matches.
+The objective of this solution is to find almost exact matches (Resizing, slight cropping, slight color shift).
 No AI is involved.

 A more robust approach to image similarity should also take into a account not just the colors in the same positions, but also whether the objects in the image has shifted (the colors will not match in the same coordinates).
 This will require a more advanced solution.